PrairieLearnUBC/workspace_cpsc312_haskell/README.md

-# CPSC 210 Docker Image
+# CPSC 312 Docker Image for Haskell

 This repository contains all the bits and pieces needed to build and customize a Workspace container for PrairieLearn.